Eigenfunction martingale estimators for interacting particle systems and their mean field limit: Numerical experiments

 \subsection{Diffusion coefficient}

-We still consider the setting of \cref{exa:CW_eigen}, but, differently from \cref{sec:num_sensitivity}, we now assume the diffusion coefficient to be unknown and we aim to simultaneously retrieve the correct values of the interaction parameter and the diffusion coefficient, which are given by $\kappa = 0.5$ and $\sigma = 1$, respectively.
-We write $\theta = ^\top$ and we set the number of particles $N = 250$ and the number of observations $M = 1000$ with sampling rate $\Delta = 1$.
-In order to construct the estimating functions we then employ $J = 2$ eigenvalues and eigenfunctions with functions $\psi_1(x;\theta) = \psi_2(x;\theta) = ^\top$.
-We remark that in the particular case of the Ornstein--Uhlenbeck process it is possible to express the eigenvalues and eigenfunctions analytically and the first two are given by
+We still consider the setting of \cref{exa:CW_eigen}, but, differently from \cref{sec:num_sensitivity}, we now assume the diffusion coefficient to be unknown and we aim to retrieve the correct values of the interaction parameter and the diffusion coefficient, which are given by $\kappa = 0.5$ and $\sigma = 1$, respectively.
+We set the number of particles $N = 250$ and the number of observations $M = 1000$.
+A first approach consists in first estimating the diffusion coefficient alone employing the quadratic variation and then infer the interaction parameter as in the previous numerical experiments.
+In particular, the diffusion coefficient can be approximated as

+However, this estimator is asymptotically unbiased only in the limit of $\Delta$ vanishing and is therefore reliable only if the sampling rate is sufficiently small.
+In fact, one can prove that